-There are many ways to configure your environment for canary deployments, but the simplest is to set up your environment behind your load balancer as normal, but keep an additional node or server or two (depending on the size of your application) as an unused spare.
-This spare node or server group is your deployment target for your CI/CD pipeline.
+There are many ways to configure your environment for canary deployments.
+The simplest way is to set up your environment behind your load balancer as normal, but keep an additional node or server or two (depending on the size of your application) as an unused spare.
+This spare node or server group is the deployment target for your CI/CD pipeline.
 Once you build, deploy, and test this node, you add it back into your load balancer for a limited time for a limited group of people.
-This allows you to make sure changes are successful before repeating the process with the other nodes in your cluster.
+This allows you to make sure changes are successful before you repeat the process with the other nodes in your cluster.

-The other option for configuring a canary deployment is to use a development pattern called feature toggles or feature flags.
-Feature toggles work by building and deploying your changes to an application controlled by a configuration that does not work without switching those changes on.
-As above, you take a node out of your cluster, deploy, and add it back in — but without needing to test or control anything through the load balancer.
+The other option for configuring a canary deployment is to use a development pattern called feature toggles.
+Feature toggles (sometimes called feature flags) work by building and deploying your changes to an application controlled by a configuration that switches those changes on.
+You take a node out of your cluster, deploy, and add it back in — but without needing to test or control anything through the load balancer.
 Then, when all the nodes are updated, you toggle the feature on for a number of users before rolling the feature out to everyone.

 The downside to this method, however, is the development time and cost of modifying your application to support feature toggles.
 Depending on the age and size of your application, developing this feature could be fairly complex or nearly impossible.